Bren Smith, B.S., LMT, CEOLD in OKC

 The NMJ is the space that transmits signals from the motor neuron to the skeletal muscle fiber to control contraction and voluntary movement.
 If the muscle fibers are tense, shorten, damaged, or in spasm, this connection is impaired and reduces the muscle function.

 With this understanding of the body, I became fascinated about how the practice of massage could naturally encourage the nervous system and the muscles to best work together.
-I then followed my interest to know more about how massage therapy could support the health of the body.
+I followed then my interest to know more about how massage therapy could support the health of the body.
 This desire lead me to begin my training at the Acupressure Institute in Berkeley, CA and more recently complete course work at the Integrated Massage Therapy College in Oklahoma City.

-A Passion to Bring Peace to People During End-of-Life Care
+Bringing Peace to People During End-of-Life Care